swied/writings/archive/project_plan.md

     * Individual articles within each project can be stored in a way that Jekyll can easily process them, potentially within subfolders or by using consistent tagging/categorization in their front matter to link them to their parent project.

+    * Assets, like images, should be stored under `_assets` and will be organized into subfolders pertaining to each project and article.

 ### Part 3: Sample Content and Initial Setup

-* **Sample Content Generation:** I will provide you with sample Markdown files for:
+* **Sample Content Generation:** Generate sample Markdown files for:

     * A primary `index.md` (or equivalent) for the main page that will list projects.

     * **At least three sample projects**, including one specifically titled "A deep dive into the homeless crisis," each containing a few individual Markdown articles.
+Generate names for the other projects, and articles contained within them.

     * These sample articles will demonstrate the required Jekyll front matter (e.g., title, date, categories/tags to link to the project).